Wolves - West Brom: How to watch, team news, odds, prediction

 Team news

 Wolves have recalled striker Patrick Cutrone from his loan spell at Fiorentina, while Morgan Gibbs-White has also returned after his loan spell at Swansea.
-Daniel Podence, Raul Jimenez, Willy Boly and Marcal are out, while Jonny Otto is stepping up his recovery.
-Adama Traore is expected to shake off a hamstring issue to feature against West Brom.
+Daniel Podence, Raul Jimenez and Marcal are out, but Willy Boly does return in defense.
+Adama Traore has shaken off a hamstring issue to feature against West Brom, as he lines up with Fabio Silva up front.

-West Brom have been without Karlan Grant, Sam Field, Conor Townsend and Hal Robson-Kanu in recent weeks.
+Here's how Wolves line-up for this afternoon's Black Country derby against @WBA. #WOLWBA

 Odds and ends (full odds provided by our partner, PointsBet)